drago1520/nextjs_drizzle_better-auth/memory-bank/activeContext.md

 - Shadcn UI for components

 ### Development
-- PNPM for package management
+- NPM for package management
 - Turbopack for development
 - TypeScript strict mode
 - ESLint for code quality